Variococeles and Male Infertility

 Management of Future Fertility if a Varicocele Is Not Treated

 Many couples will achieve a pregnancy (either naturally or through IUI or IVF) without treating a clinically significant varicocele.
 If the couple would like to have more children in the future, they have the option of either treating the varicocele while the woman is pregnant or just observing the varicocele.
 The potential advantage of treating the varicocele electively while the woman is pregnant is that the next pregnancy might be easier to establish.
 However, given that a pregnancy was achieved the first time, the varicocele might not need to be treated.
 One point to consider regarding untreated varicoceles is that varicoceles can be associated with a progressive decrease in sperm counts and quality over time.
-I therefore recommend that when a man with a significant varicocele wants more children, he should get at least a yearly semen analysis to make sure that his numbers are not decreasing significantly over time.
+I therefore recommend that when a man with a significant varicocele wants more children, he should get a semen analysis every 1-2 years to make sure that his numbers are not decreasing significantly over time.

 Treatment Options for Varicoceles

 There are two main techniques for treating varicoceles: surgical repair (varicocelectomy) and embolization (clotting the veins off using a minimally invasive approach).
+[Johnson D. FertSteril 2017][Pagani RL.
+FertSteril 2019]

 Surgical Repair